Qitmeer/whitepaper/WhitePaper/Issurance.md

 The challenges of asset compliance is that the current solutions don't seperate application governance from consensus.
 Public blockchain itself is just a temper-proof ledger or database, so it is able to provide trustful computation services, which means the service will deliver what its code promises, so we could deem it as a technology problem.
 However, application governance is a bussiness problem and should be managed by the users rather than miners or developers.
 ### Asset relevance
 The cause of asset relevance problem is that the value of asset (tokens) and underlying currency (coin) don't  enter in a unified ecosystem.
 For instance, some token could be no connection with the ETH coin.
 In theory, this problem cannot be solved because we cannot estimate the market value of one toke, however, at least we should offer a benign mechanism that make tokens related to the coin, so it will encourgae the issuer to devote more value to gain more their customer's trust.
-# HLC Technology Solution
-The HLC public chain is a powerful innovative technology that has the potential to transform the global Islamic financial services industry. it is a distributed database of records or public ledger of all transactions or digital events that have been executed and shared by corporate entities.
-HLC technology is cryptographically authentacated. it is developed to provide an alternative secure approach to exchange value without the involvement of third party.
-The technology enables simplification and brings in greater security, scaleability, speed, and reliability.
-The results is reduced costs and improved efficiency.
-OP_TOKEN is based on OP_GROUP, a referenced solution of issuring assets on Bitcoin Cash, and redesigned to fit various practical scenarios with unique features like asset compliable and value relevent.

-## Related concepts
-### UTXO
-UTXO represents Unspent Transaction Output.
-One transaction has multiple sources and destinations, we call them as inputs and outpus.
-There are no accounts in HLC, what users have and spend are a bunch of unspent transaction ouputs and we could get  balance by summing up them.

-### Script system
-The mechanism behind how users spend their UTXOs is to execute a special script.
-The output stores a half of the script and we have to present the other half and combine both to verify if we could spend the money.
-The former half is called locking script, like a locked treasure box, and the latter is unlocking script, like the only key to the box.

-### Color coin
-Color coin is a class of methods to represent assets on top of the blockchain, so it can leverage the temper-proof capibility of blockchain.
-It is like an organization issues their conference tickets with cash to make sure the tickets cannot be forged.
-There are a lot of ways to implement color coin and the most common way is to use a special script operation - OP_RETURN - to interupt script execution early, so we can add information of the assets after it without violating the script validation.

-### OP_GROUP
-The OP_RETURN scheme is more suitable to apply on mature blockchain since it doesn't change the underlying blockchain protocol and won't risk forking.
-However, the weakness OP_RETURN is that miners cannot verify its protocol so there would be some security risks.

-OP_GROUP is a proposal of assets issurance  on Bitcoin Cash (BCH) from Bitcoin Unlimited (BU) and has been approved by BU.
-OP_GROUP supports token issurance, tranfer, destroy, etc. Since OP_GROUP is an extention to BCH script sytem,  it is part of BCH protocol and can be verified by miners, which is more reliable.

-### OP_TOKEN
-HLC extends OP_GROUP, i.e. OP_TOKEN, to support assets authentication.

-## OP_TOKEN Design
-There is a special token named LICENSE in OP_TOKEN.
-Licenses are held by renowned expects or organizations with public credibility.
-Any entitity planing to issue a token needs to be warranted a license.
-Since license is also a token, it is able to be transfered between peers.
-However, license transfer can be tracked through transaction history, so the originator would be very cautious in case transfering to a wrong hand.

-### Issue a license
-Licenses are all generated in genesis block and distribted to 100 preserved committe members.
-One smallest unit of HLC (SAND) represents a license,  one block has 100 HLC,  1 HLC= 10^8   SAND , so we have 10 ^10 license in total, which is sufficient for asset issurance.

-### warrant a license
-Oraganizations must be warranted a license to issue assets.
-They can request license from any committe member.
-Once approved, they would receive a special token transfer from the commitee member and the token is the license.
-### Issurance assets
-Once warranted a license, organizations are able to issue assets.
-Assets cannot be built from the air, they required equal amount smallest unit (sand) of HLC to be converted.
-We also call the process as token mint.
-Just like to mint a gold coin requires the same weight of gold sands, tokens need same amount HLC sands.
-The advantage is not only that the token has a value support by underlying currency but also that all tokens and HLC are invovled in the same ecosytem, which would improve the liquidity and make whole network healthier.

-### Transfer
-Assets can be transfered between parties.
-Moreover, we could transfer mulitple assets within one transaction.
-The transaction needs to ensure the  input sum of each asset equals the output sum of each asset.

-### Unmint
-In addition to mint token, we can unmint token.
-Like we cannot build token from nothing, we cannot destroy tokens into ashes, instead, we melt  tokens into HLC.
-Also, tokens can be melt into the same amount of HLC sands.
-So, tokens have minimum value sustain.

-HLC encourages token holders to increase their token values rather than unminting them.
-But there are some scenarios to make unminting practical, such as stable coins.
-So, HLC only allow the token issuer to umint tokens.